johlys/INF367/README.md

 This is our project repository for our INF367A project: **Spaceship Titanic**.

-Here aim to use given tabular data on passengers to predict whether the passengers on the Spaceship Titanic were transported by a space anomoly.
+Here aim to use given tabular data on passengers to predict which of the passengers on the Spaceship Titanic were transported by a space anomoly.
 To achieve this, we implement several standard models suited to the problem, as well as two novel state-of-the-art models: GRANDE and TABM.

 This project is made for the ML Kaggle competition: [Spaceship Titanic](https://www.kaggle.com/competitions/spaceship-titanic/).

-## Project Structure

-- **data/**: Contains the Kaggle dataset files and the processed datasets.
-- **1-preprocessing**: Code for data cleaning and feature engineering.
-- **2-standard-models/**: Training some standard models.
-- **3-GRANDE**: Johannes GRANDE implementation
-- **4-TABM**: Elias TABM implementation

 ## Project data